January 11, 2026

 Tusk Drift

-What makes Tusk Drift unique is its mock matching engine that intelligently matches recorded responses to new requests even when schemas evolve slightly.
-Moreover, the Cloud offering comes with AI functionalities that help with maintaining test suites, surfacing regressions, and suggesting code fixes.
+What makes Tusk Drift unique is its mock matching engine that intelligently matches recorded outbound calls to new requests even when schemas evolve slightly.
+Moreover, the Cloud offering comes with AI functionalities that help with maintaining test suites, surfacing regressions, and suggesting code fixes.¹¹

 Tusk is trusted by enterprise companies that are household names, as well as high-growth startups like Hamming and Greenboard.
-Customers report they caught edge case bugs in 43% of PRs by running AI-generated tests continuously.
+Customers report they caught edge case bugs in 43% of PRs by running their AI-generated tests in CI.

 SoapUI / ReadyAPI